Home / Products / Technical Glass / Flat Glass for Technical Applications

 1737F Low Alkali Glass

 1737F aluminosilicate glass has a near-zero alkali glass composition.
 This clear specialty glass can withstand the rigorous thermal cycles of polysilicate transistor processes.
-Hence, it is often used for semiconductor applications.
+Hence, it is regularly used for semiconductor applications.
 It is the replacement and successor material for the display glass 7059F.
 More details

 EAGLE2000 Lightweight Low Alkali Glass